benbucksch/autoconfig-spec/draft-autoconfig-1.md

 In the URLs below,`%EMAILADDRESS` shall be replaced with the email address that the user entered and wishes to use, and `%EMAILDOMAIN%` shall be replaced with the email domain extracted from the email address.
 For example, for "fred@example.com", the email domain is "example.com", and for "fred@test.cs.example.net", the email domain is "test.cs.example.net".

 For full support of this specification, all "Required" and "Recommended" mechanisms MUST be implemented and working.
-For partial support of this specification, all "Required" mechanisms MUST be implemented.
-You may only state that you implement or support autoconfig and/or this spec, if you implement full support.
-Otherwise, you need to make explicit that implemented only "Partial support" of this specification.
-"Optional" mechanisms may be left unimplemented.
+For partial support of this specification, all "Required" mechanisms MUST be implemented and working, and in this case, you shall make explicit when advertizing or referring to auto config that there is only partial support of this specification.

 ## Mail provider

 First step is to directly ask the mail provider and allow it to return the configuration.
 This step ensures that the protocol is decentralized and the mail provider is in control of the configuration issued to mail clients.

 Mail providers MUST return a working configuration, with state-of-the-art security.
-Configuration fields MUST NOT contain invalid or non-working data.
+Configuration fields MUST NOT contain invalid or non-working configuration data.

 To allow the mail provider to return a configuration adjusted for that mailbox, the client sends the email address as query parameter.
 This allows the mail provider to e.g. separate mailboxes on geographically local mail servers, e.g. a mail server located in the same office building where an employee works.
 However, while the protocol allows for such heterogenous configurations, mail providers are discouraged from doing so, and are instead encouraged to provide one single configuration for all their users.
 For example, DNS resolution based on location, mail proxy servers, or other techniques as necessary, can be used to route the traffic and host the mail efficiently.